-In case of an emergency (flood, fire or other disaster situation) the San Diego Humane Society and SPCA's Animal Rescue Reserve is trained, equipped, and ready to help transport horses, livestock or even household pets to safety.
+In case of an emergency (flood, fire or other disaster situation) San Diego Humane Society's Animal Rescue Reserve is trained, equipped, and ready to help transport horses, livestock or even household pets to safety.

 Download a Disaster Planning Pet Form >

 San Diego Humane Society recommends the following tips to proactively plan for your companion animals, should a disaster strike:

 Evacuation shelters generally don't accept pets and for this reason it's important to plan ahead to ensure that your pets and family will have a safe place to stay.
 Research hotels and motels outside your immediate area for pet policies and ask friends and relatives outside the area if you and your pets can stay with them in case of a disaster.

 Having your pet licensed AND microchipped can protect your pet and help identify them if they become lost.
 Also, keep your pet's vaccinations current, and keep the records handy.

 One of the most important things to do if you are evacuating your home is to take your pets with you - you may be forced to stay away longer than anticipated.
 In addition, leave early and don't wait for mandatory evacuation orders; if emergency officials have to evacuate you, you might be told to leave your pets behind.